 ‘Rainford Solutions has got the specialist knowledge in enclosure design, that's why we used their services to gain added value.
 The cabinets are still in situ* and operating with all of the equipment working; this just proves that we made the right choice to use Rainford Solutions.’
 Project Manager, Mersey Tunnel

-- Please contact us for further information on IP65, server cabinets, 19 rack, outdoor electrical boxes, server racks, 19 inch rack, data cabinets, electrical enclosures and many more
+- Please complete our Enquiry Form for further information on IP65, server cabinets, 19 rack, outdoor electrical boxes, server racks, 19 inch rack, data cabinets, electrical enclosures and many more